How to Improve Spotify Audio Quality in 10 Ways

 4. Drag the dots on the equalizer to adjust or choose a preset you like.

-Spotify Connect allows you to control Spotify playback on another device or an internet streaming player, such as a Lumin or Bluesound.
+To make Spotify music sound better, you can use an internet streaming player such as Lumin or Bluesound.
 These network streamers, streaming amplifiers, or DACs (Digital-to-Analog Converters) can connect directly to Spotify and play music through your home audio system.
 This direct streaming path, where your phone or computer serves only as a controller, bypasses your mobile device or computer’s audio processing and can lead to better audio quality.

 How to Use Spotify Connect